 The phenomenon known as Minecraft made an incredibly successful jump to smartphones, giving fans of the franchise the ability to mine, explore, and build their way to 8-bit glory anywhere.

 Breaking Bad: Criminal Elements is what happens when you cross Sim City with the much-loved Breaking Bad.
 In the game, you’ll build a meth lab, increasing your income and defending yourself against your rivals.
 As you grow, your lab will expand and you’ll make more cash, and while the game is a little aggressive with the in-app purchases, any Breaking Bad fan will appreciate the nods to the TV show.

 Super Mario Run

-Mario fans will love the new and exciting runner from Nintendo, which brings many of the classic elements of the original Mario games into a slightly different take on the title through Super Mario Run.
+Mario fans will love this new and exciting runner from Nintendo, which brings many of the classic elements of the original Mario games into a slightly different take on the title with Super Mario Run.
 The game, which was originally available only on iOS but finally made its way to Android, marks what is arguably the beginning of Nintendo’s push into mobile, and it’s a great first attempt.

 Puzzle and word games